Justagwas/A2M/README.md

 * Local processing (no uploads)
 * CPU by default, optional NVIDIA GPU acceleration
-* Model download on first run (required once)
-* Output saved to Downloads/A2M
 * Best results on solo piano recordings

 ---